DAndrewBox/GML-Extended/README.md

 3. (B) You can also import it into your project using the top toolbar on Tools > Import Local Package > Select the `gml-extended-[version].yymps` file.

 4. A window should appear asking you to select the resources you want to import.
 Here, you can select what resources you want to import from the project (Importing all is recommended but you can select just the ones you need.
+You can always import more later, or download a version with less resources.)

 5. Select the `GML-Extended` folder, press `Add All`, and then click `Import`.